luispreza28/blockchain-based-voting-system/README.md

 After the poll is closed, results can be declared based on the votes recorded in the blockchain.
 The system handles ties and declares winners accordingly.
 Once results are declared, the voting data is reset for the next election cycle.

-### Blueprints and Routes
+# Blueprints and Routes
-The application is structured using Flask blueprints.
+## The application is structured using Flask blueprints.
 Below are some of the primary routes:

-Authentication Routes
+### Authentication Routes
-/auth/login: User login with OTP verification.
+- /auth/login: User login with OTP verification.
-/auth/logout: Logout the current user.
+- /auth/logout: Logout the current user.
-/auth/regenerate_keys: Regenerate RSA keys with OTP verification.
+- /auth/regenerate_keys: Regenerate RSA keys with OTP verification.

-Voting Routes
+### Voting Routes
-/: Home page, showing user authentication status.
+- /: Home page, showing user authentication status.
-/register_voter: Voter registration page.
+- /register_voter: Voter registration page.
-/cast_vote: Page for casting votes, available only to logged-in users who haven't voted.
+- /cast_vote: Page for casting votes, available only to logged-in users who haven't voted.
-/results: View the election results.
+- /results: View the election results.
-/add_candidate: Endpoint for adding candidates, accessible to admins only.
+- /add_candidate: Endpoint for adding candidates, accessible to admins only.

-### Admin Functionality
+## Admin Functionality
-Admins have special privileges:
+### Admins have special privileges:

-/give_admin/<username>: Grant admin rights to a user.
+- /give_admin/<username>: Grant admin rights to a user.
-/end_poll: Close the voting and reset for the next poll.
+- /end_poll: Close the voting and reset for the next poll.

-Error Handling and Flash Messages
+## Error Handling and Flash Messages
-The application provides user feedback through flash messages, which notify users of various events, such as:
+- The application provides user feedback through flash messages, which notify users of various events, such as:

-### Invalid login credentials.
+## Invalid login credentials.
-OTP verification issues.
+- OTP verification issues.
-Successful actions like voter registration and vote casting.
+- Successful actions like voter registration and vote casting.

-### How to Run the Application
+## How to Run the Application
-To run the application, set the necessary environment variables and use the following commands:
+### To run the application, set the necessary environment variables and use the following commands:

-bash
-Copy code
 ```export FLASK_APP=your_application```  # Replace with your application's entry point
 ```export FLASK_ENV=development```
 ```flask run```